Jemberg/Habitime_Backend/README.md

 ## Run

+NOTE: Be warned, this application is deprecated by now and needs heavy updates to work properly and safely.
+For further details on maintenance or other questions please reach out to me.
 To start the back-end, simply type ```npm run dev```, the back-end has two different options for starting: ```npm start``` will start the application in development mode, but to have push notifications work, the front-end has to be built via ```npm run build``` and afterwards ```serve -s build```.

 ## Licence